-- 150 ml Skimmed Milk (⅔ cup)
+- 150 ml (0.66 cups) Skimmed milk

 - 1 pinch Sea salt

-- 1 Red Onion, sliced
+- 1 Red onion - sliced

-- 60 g Wyke Vintage Cheddar, grated
+- 60 g (0.5 cups) Mature cheddar - grated

-- 1 tbsp Balsamic vinegar
+- 1 tablespoon Balsamic vinegar

-- 1 tsp Butter
+- 1 teaspoon Butter

-- Parsley, to garnish
+- Fresh parsley - to garnish

-- Firstly, combine the flour and salt in a large bowl.
-Make a well and crack in the egg and pour in the milk and 1 tbsp of oil.
-Whisk until you have a smooth batter.
+- Combine 50 g Plain flour and 1 pinch Sea salt in a large bowl.
+Make a well and crack in 1 Egg and pour in 150 ml Skimmed milk and 1 tablespoon Sunflower Oil.